daniel071/My_Programs/.github/ISSUE_TEMPLATE/question.md

 ------------ | -------------
 Low Priority - Can wait | :x:
 Moderate Priority - Better answered sooner | :x:
-High Priority - Needs to be answer shortly | :x:
+High Priority - Needs to be answered quickly | :x:
 Critical Priority - Requires attention immediately | :x:

 <br></br>
-####Describe your question in detail:
+**Describe your question in detail:**

+Some Guidelines:
+* Use correct grammar and punctuation and make it easy to read.
+* Make sure you already have tried to resolve your question before asking
+* Be clear about your question